 For What Ceiling Height Are Flushmount Fans Recommended?

 Flush mounted fans are designed specifically for low ceilings.
 A ceiling is considered a low ceiling if it is "less" than 8 feet high.
 National safety standards require that ceiling fans be mounted such that the blades are at least 7 feet from the floor.
 Most standard mount ceiling fans will have the blades mounted 12" from the ceiling in order to meet this standard without hampering the airflow (read below).
-So any ceiling that is less than 8 feet will require a flushmount fan and since there are no flushmount fans with blades any closer than 6" from the ceiling, the lowest ceiling on which you can install a flushmount fan is 6" short of 8 feet or just 7 1/2 feet.
+So any ceiling that is less than 8 feet will require a flushmount fan and since there are no flushmount fans with blades any closer than 6" from the ceiling, the lowest ceiling on which you can install a flushmount fan is 7 1/2 feet.

 Can I Install a Flushmount Ceiling Fan on A Higher Ceiling?Although you can install a hugger fan on an 8 foot or higher ceiling, we do not recommend them for any ceiling that is much higher than 8 feet because they will not move nearly as much air as a traditional ceiling fan that hangs from a downrod.